antonkulaga/kappa-notebook/README.md

 In order to work Kappa-notebook has to be connected to a WebSim server.
 WebSim server is a version of [Kappa Simulation (KaSim)](https://github.com/Kappa-Dev/KaSim) with REST API.
+There is a [nightly build](http://www.kappalanguage.org/nightly-builds/WebSim_master_x86_64_ubuntu16.04) of WebSim for Ubuntu, if you have another OS, you have to build it yourself.

 Right now there is no public release of WebSim so you have to build it yourself.

 To build WebSim for Ubuntu/Mint and other Debian based distributions: